raspberrypilearning/memory/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ Duplicate the code you used to make your character sprite respond to the message "red".
-This time, change the message to "blue".
++ Duplicate the code you used to make your character sprite respond to the message `red`.
+This time, change the message to `blue`.

-When the sprite responds to the message "blue", which code will stay the same, and which will change?
+When the sprite responds to the message `blue`, which bit of code should stay the same, and which bit should change?
 Remember that each colour has a corresponding number.

-+ Change your code so that the character responds correctly to the "blue" message.
++ Change your code so that the character responds correctly to the `blue` message.

 --- hints ---
 --- hint ---